Discover Normandy

 In addition to a trip back in time within our establishment, we have selected for you several atypical activities to do during your next vacation in Calvados.

-This region which extends along the fine sandy beaches of Bessin is rich in eventful historical episodes dating back to ancient civilizations.
-The events linked to the Landing of June 6, 1944 will remain forever engraved in memories.
+This region, stretching along the fine sandy beaches of the Bessin, is rich in turbulent historical episodes dating back to ancient civilizations.
+The events of the D-Day landings of June 6, 1944, will forever be etched in memory.

 Discover